mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/tablet_settings.rst

     .. versionadded:: 4.2

 For Krita 3.3 or later:Tablet Input API
-    on Windows 8 or above only
+    On Windows 8 or above only.

     WinTab
         Use the WinTab API to receive tablet pen input.
 This is the API being used before Krita 3.3.
 This option is recommended for most Wacom tablets.